 Keep Your Cannabis Fresh Longer - Best Methods to Store It

 Cannabis has a shelf life.
-It dries over time, and that means a significant loss of effectiveness.
+It dries over time, resulting in a significant loss of effectiveness.
 You must understand that the drying starts well before your purchase.

 As cannabis plants grow, they are subject to constant air circulation to avoid dampness, mildew, and pests.
 That circulation strengthens their growth, but it also risks drying the plant at least on the surface.